 The Uchida technique is more complex than the other procedures.
 Nevertheless, the technique is associated with relatively few failures.

 THE KROENER FIMBRIECTOMY

 The technique of fimbriectomy as described by Kroener employs the ligation of the distal ampulla of the tube with two permanent sutures and then division and removal of the infundibulum of the tube (Fig. 6).
 Ligation and hemostasis are accomplished simultaneously.
 The simplicity with which this excisional procedure is performed on the distal portion of the tube accounted for its early popularity, especially when the sterilization was being performed through a colpotomy incision.
-Presently, however, fimbriectomy does not appear to have many advocates due to the low frequency of vaginal approaches to tubal sterilization and the concern for a higher failure rate.
+While this method is generally used if a vaginal approach is attempted, the Kroener fimbriectomy should be not be used regardless of surgical approach due to high failure rates and more effective alternatives.

 Fig. 6.
 Kroener fimbriectomy.
 Top.
 A suture is anchored in the mesosalpinx and placed around the tube in the distal ampulla.
 A second suture may be placed adjacent to the first, and the infundibulum of the tube is excised.
 Bottom.
 The tube as it appears following excision of the distal segment.

 THE ALDRIDGE PROCEDURE